Policy

 Retroactivity

-For all allowed claims, past and future, considered under the WSIB policy on lung cancer among goldminers (either Minute No. 3, January 8, 1988, Page 5216 or Minute #5, August 29, 1991, Page 5471), eligibility for entitlement and benefits shall be retroactive to the date of accident or to the date of the worker's death in the case of survivors' benefits, and paid in accordance with the provisions of the Workers' Compensation Act or Workplace Safety and Insurance Act in effect at that time and thereafter.
+For all allowed claims, past and future, considered under the WSIB policy on lung cancer among goldminers (either Minute No. 3, January 8, 1988, Page 5216 or Minute #5, August 29, 1991, Page 5471), eligibility for entitlement and benefits shall be retroactive to the date of accident or to the date of the worker's death in the case of survivors' benefits, and paid in accordance with the provisions of the Workers' Compensation Act or WSIA in effect at that time and thereafter.
 There is no restriction to entitlement to benefits based on whether the worker, spouse or dependants are or were alive as of a specific date.

-Document History
+Document history

-This document replaces 04-04-08.
+This document replaces 16-02-07 dated October 12, 2004.

 References

-Legislative Authority
+Legislative authority

 Workplace Safety and Insurance Act, 1997, as amended